OrangeAnalyticsAI/BrightLambswww/README.md

 User registration will involve them completing a questionnaire to help us understand their background and interests.
 This will help us to better understand their needs and provide them with the most relevant content.
 As well as gain insights into their ability to be a good BA.

-The application will have training routes to follow, depending on the BA's level of experience.
-- Foundation
-- Practitioner
-- Professional
-- Master
-Each of these will require an exam to be passed to progress to the next level.

-The application will have lots of fun references to sheep in it.

 ## Features

-- Modern, responsive UI built with Tailwind CSS
+- 🎨 Modern, responsive UI built with Tailwind CSS
-- Server-side rendering with Next.js
+- ⚡ Server-side rendering with Next.js
-- Authentication and data management with Supabase
-- State management with React Query
+- ✉️ Contact form with server-side validation
+- 🌓 Light/dark theme support
+- 🚀 Optimized for performance and accessibility
-- Type-safe development with TypeScript
+- 🔒 Secure form handling with rate limiting
+- 📱 Fully responsive design

 ## Tech Stack

 - Next.js 14
 - React 18
-- Supabase
 - Tailwind CSS
 - TypeScript
 - React Query